Chris Biscoe - alto sax, alto clarinet

 **** 'Superb outing that effectively highlights the leader's jarring and perceptively constructed compositions.'

-- Glen Astarita, All About Jazz USA (click here for full review)
+- Glen Astarita, All About Jazz, USA (full review here)

 - Philip Clark, Jazzwise, UK